braddmg/Genomics-E.coli/README.md

 # Pipeline for genomic analyses of Escherichia coli isolated from wastewaters
-This pipeline was employed to analyze the genome of eight multidrug-resistant Eschericha coli isolated from wastewater treatment plants.
+This pipeline analyzed the genomes of eight multidrug-resistant Escherichia coli strains isolated from wastewater treatment plants.

 ## Quality control with trimmomatic
-Raw data may be filtered to keep only high quility reads.
-For this we employed [trimmomatic](https://github.com/timflutre/trimmomatic)
+Reads were filtered for quality control with [trimmomatic](https://github.com/timflutre/trimmomatic)

 ```bash
 for i in `ls -1 *_R1_001.fastq.gz | sed 's/_R1_001.fastq.gz//'`